Ferroelectricity in dipolar liquids: the role of annealed positional disorder: From infinite to finite dimensions

 \subsection{A Simplified Mean-Field Expression for the Excess Free Energy}

-Within mean-field DFT, $\bar{W}$ yields a finite contribution, unlike $W$.
-For the sake of simplicity, even at finite $d$, one may consider $\bar W = \bar w_p$, obtained by annealed averaging of the dipolar interaction $w_p$ over $\hat r_{ij}$, instead of the renormalized potential introduced in Sec. \ref{par4_2}.
-At finite $d$, this potential is the second-order virial approximation to $\bar{W}$.
-With the mean-field replacement $p \hat{d}_i = \boldsymbol{\delta}$, as in the $d \to \infty$ treatment of Eq. \ref{zeta}, in three-dimensional space, it is obtained
+Within mean-field classical DFT, replacing $W_d$ by its orientationally averaged counterpart $\bar W_d$ yields a finite contribution to the intrinsic bulk excess free energy.
+For the sake of simplicity, even at finite $d$, one may take $\bar W_d = \bar w_p$, obtained by annealed averaging of the dipolar interaction $w_p$ over $\hat r_{ij}$, instead of the renormalized potential introduced in Sec. \ref{par4_2}.
+At finite $d$, this choice corresponds to assume exact the truncation of the virial expansion at second order.
+With the mean-field replacement $p \hat{d}_{i(j)} = \boldsymbol{\delta}$, one obtains in three-dimensional space